Crackvignoule/NetworkClock/README.md

 ## Getting Time via TCP

 NetworkClock allows users to retrieve the current time in a custom format over TCP/IP.
-To use this feature, ensure the NetworkClock app is running, then connect to it using the configured port (default is 12345).
-You can edit the port in %USERPROFILE%/AppData/Local/Clock/config.toml
+To use this feature, ensure the NetworkClock app is running, then connect to it using the right port (default is 12345).
+You can edit the listening port in %USERPROFILE%/AppData/Local/Clock/config.toml
+Type your format string and press enter.
+The app will respond with the current time in the format you specified.

 ### Example using netcat: